What is a Psychologist?

 What Affects The Salary of a Psychologist

-Psychologist salary is dependent on the area of psychology one focuses on.
-Psychologist salaries vary according to the area of psychology, with clinical, counseling, and school psychologists earning an average $72,710; industrial-organizational psychologist salary is, on average, $98,800; and the average for all other psychologist salary is $86,380.
+A psychologist’s salary is dependent on the area of psychology one focuses on.
+It varies according to the area of psychology, with clinical, counseling, and school psychologists earning an average $72,710; industrial-organizational psychologist salary is, on average, $98,800; and the average for all other psychologist salary is $86,380.
 In general, the highest paid psychologists are those working in the industrial-organizational sector (including areas such as human resources, administration, and management, as well as sales and marketing).
 Of these, those working in management, scientific, and technical consulting services have the highest average salary, at $125,980.

 Education and Specialization